Ardumine/rpi-tools/README.md

-first clone this project: `git clone https://github.com/Ardumine/rpi-tools.git` then go to the folder `cd rpi-tools` and install `sudo python3 install.py` done
+first clone this project: `git clone https://github.com/Ardumine/rpi-tools.git` then go to the folder `cd rpi-tools` and install `sudo python3 install.py` here is the code all in one ´git clone https://github.com/Ardumine/rpi-tools.git | cd rpi-tools | sudo python3 install.py´ done
 ### Error that cloud give you when execute `sudo python3 install.py`
 `python3: command not found` SOLUTION: your raspberry pi os does not have python3. to install type `sudo apt install python3 idle3 -y`